Preface:

 In this article, we’ve compiled a list of some of the most common sales team roles and responsibilities.

 When examining a large company with multiple representatives across diverse sales teams and a small business where one or two individuals handle all sales-related tasks, notable differences emerge.
 In the context of the small business, these individuals, often the founders or owners, have a deep understanding of the products or services they offer.
 Sales coaching recognizes this intimate knowledge and expertise, highlighting the unique advantage these individuals possess in effectively selling their offerings.
-The objective of the company plays a vital role in highlighting these evident differences.
+The approach of sales planning of the company plays a vital role in highlighting these evident differences.

 However, you may ask: what are the similarities?